 In Kondo’s Netflix show, Tidying Up, the spritely Kondo arrives to tidy the homes of various unorganized Americans.
 And it’s delightful.
-Viewers can watch Kondo put her methods into action, which has inspired a lot of organizing and purging.
+Viewers watch Kondo put her methods into action — and apparently those viewers have been quite inspired to do so themselves.
 Thrift stores are reporting tidal waves of donations attributed to Kondo’s influence.
 “We can hardly keep up with it,” Florida Goodwill employee Brian Edwards told NPR.
-And newly purged homes have newly organized drawers: Kondo’s rectangular clothes-folding approach is taking over.
-She advocates folding items in thirds lengthwise, then folding them twice, creating a small rectangle that can stand up on its own.
-All the rectangles go back into the drawer facing up.

-Then I needed to see if various items still fit Ruby, but getting my daughter to try things on for size is something I loathe because she fights it.
+First, I dumped everything into one big pile, just like Kondo does.
+(And it was a huge pile, because I’m a bit of a shopper.)
+Then, I needed to see whether various items still fit Ruby — but getting my daughter to try things on for size is something I loathe, because boy does she fight it.
 But somehow, I got her to oblige (OK, a candy bribe was involved).
-Once we had a pile of everything that fit and Ruby was happily munching on Swedish Fish, I went through things with her to see what “sparked joy,” the condition Kondo describes.
-If the item makes you happy, you’re supposed to keep it.
-If it doesn’t inspire, toss it.
+Once we had a pile of everything that fit and Ruby was happily munching on Swedish Fish, I went through things with her to see what “sparked joy,” which admittedly feels a bit silly with a Kindergartener.
+How is she going to know whether an item makes her happy?

 Ultimately, having drawers of visible clothing is so, so worth the folding effort.
 We saw things we had previously ignored simply because they were at the bottoms of shirt stacks or crumpled at the back of a drawer.
-Now, everything is out in the open waiting to be chosen and worn.
-This is weirdly freeing and just so satisfying.
-No more grabbing what’s at the top of the pile.
+Now, everything is out in the open, waiting to be chosen and worn.
+This is weirdly freeing and so satisfying.
+No more grabbing whatever’s at the top of the pile.
 Now, everything gets a fair shake.